Today's modern enterprise is characterized by being digital and insight-driven.

 The chasm between Analytics and Actions:

-1. Complex Architectures: Implementing the lambda architecture is no simple task.
-It's mired with the complexity of stitching together three different distributed systems (Hadoop, Streaming and MPP databases), which means more software, hardware and high TCO.
+Implementing the lambda architecture is no simple task.
+It's mired with the complexity of stitching together three different distributed systems (Hadoop, Streaming and MPP databases), which means more software, hardware, and high TCO.
 Not to mention the challenge in maintainability and debugging.

-2. Slow Performance: Most big data frameworks have been designed for high-throughput rather than low-latency.
-For uses cases in Finance, Telco and IoT low-latency is a critical requirements for fast data analytics.
+Most big data frameworks have been designed for high-throughput rather than low-latency.
+For uses cases in Finance, Telco and IoT low-latency are a critical requirement for fast data analytics.
+Most big data frameworks have been designed for high-throughput rather than low-latency.
+For uses cases in Finance, Telco and IoT low-latency are a critical requirement for fast data analytics.

 InsightEdge Solution: Apache Spark + In-Memory Data Grid